Abdelrhman-Sayed70/Algorithms/Algorithms Design/Dynamic Programming/Fibonacci/README.md

 }
 ```

-- **Enhancement: We define extra storage** `dp` **that will save answer of each sub-problem.
-Check if the sub-problem is solved or not.
+- **Enhancement: We define extra storage** `dp` **that will save answer of each sub-problem. <br> Check if the sub-problem is solved or not.
 If not → solve it & store the answer.
 Else if it is solved → retrieve the answer.**
 - **Time Complexity → O(n)**

 ## dp solution [Bottom-Up | Tabulation]